pmillerdev/noughts-and-crosses/README.md

-# Naughts and Crosses
+# Noughts and Crosses

-Naughts and crosses (aka Tic Tac Toe in the US) game written with React, Next, TypeScript and Tailwind CSS.
+Noughts and crosses (aka Tic Tac Toe in the US) game written with React, Next, TypeScript and Tailwind CSS.

 To launch: `pnpm i` then `pnpm dev`